isomerpages/moe-woodlandsringsec/_news-and-events/Activities in 2023/February.md

 The Secondary 3 certainly worked hard and played hard during Week X to develop their self-management and relationship management skills.
 Through the Positive Intelligence Workshop, students learnt how to strengthen their mental fitness by shifting the power from their negative selves to their positive selves.
 Through a trip to NERF Action Xperience and Sentosa for the Sandcastle Challenge, students were given the opportunities to lead and forge better relationships with their peers.
 ![](/images/eXperiental%20Week%205.jpg)

-Secondary 4E and 5O
+**Graduating Cohort**

-Various activities were carefully organised to prepare our graduating cohort for their post-secondary education and beyond.
+Secondary 4E and 5O various activities were carefully organised to prepare our graduating cohort for their post-secondary education and beyond.
 Students from the graduating cohort who will be taking their O-Level Examination this year were given the choice to select from various self-improvement workshops – on motivation or study skills – which they felt fit them best.

 To gain exposure to various industries, students were also given the autonomy to choose companies which they were interested in.
 Students visited companies like 3M, Laselle College of the Arts, SHATEC, ABB and Maritime Port Authority to engage with industry professionals and find out more about possible career pathways.
 Through an Interview Preparation Workshop, students were also given the opportunity to don on their best formal attire and acquire feedback on their performance during interviews.